alinategh-js/feather-db/README.md

-# feather-lite
+# FeatherDB
-An open-source, lightweight and cross-platform notepad application for desktop, built from scratch in Rust test
+An open-source, lightweight and cross-platform database engine written in Rust.